niplav/site/range_and_forecasting_accuracy.md

 Conclusion
 ----------

-Using two datasets with both ~45k predictions, having a range of between 1 day and 10 years (thereby containing forcasts with short and medium range)I have investigated the relation between the accuracy of predictions and their range (that is, the time between the prediction being made and the result of the prediction being known).
+Using two datasets with both ~45k predictions, having ranges between 1 day and 10 years (thereby containing forcasts with short and medium range) I have investigated the relation between the accuracy of predictions and their range (that is, the time between the prediction being made and the result of the prediction being known).

 I have found that the data indicates three facts: